31 Jul 5 Mistakes 21st Century Principals Must Avoid!

 - Don’t focus on what is urgent.
 Basically this is crisis management and you need to stop doing it fast.
 Not only is this not showing leadership for your school, you will burn yourself and possibly others out.
 Focus on what is most important.
 Manage your distractions!
 Get organized, schedule your priorities, delegate, supervise, create a Stop Doing list and breathe.
 Arianna Huffington provides great advice in her book Thrive and so does Tony Crabbe in his book, Busy – How to Thrive in a World of Too much

 - DO NOT worry about what you didn’t get done each day.
 Always focus on what you did get done and celebrate that.
 Only focus on 5 or 6 tasks each day and before going to sleep think of the 3 things you did get done and the 5 things you will focus on tomorrow.
 You will sleep much better if you do.
 Remember, if you did not achieve a high priority task reschedule it for the very next day, or the soonest available time, and make sure you get it done.
 Always Think Strategically and you will be an Awesome 21st Century Principal!

 Want more tips on how to be an awesome 21st Century Principal?
-Why not attend Leadership for the 21st Century Workshop at NIST International School on 10 & 11 November 2018.
+Why not attend Future Focused Leadership in Schools Workshop at the American International School Sukhumvit Campus Bangkok on 9 & 10 November 2019.
 It has had rave reviews and has helped hundreds of Principals, Aspiring Principals, Curriculum Coordinators, Team Leaders, Department Heads to meet the challenges of leading school in the 21st Century.

 Click here for more information or check out the video below.